AmyChen-Qingxin/homework-2/README.md

 **Change the admin password to something else**

-Create the “admin” user (you can call it whatever you want)
+Create the “admin” user (you can call it whatever you want). the exit command is used to close the shell

 	> db.createUser({ user: "admin", pwd: "adminpassword", roles: [{ role: "userAdminAnyDatabase", db: "admin" }] })
 	> db.auth("admin", "adminpassword")
+	> exit

 We are now going to enable authentication on the MongoDB instance, by modifying the mongod.conf file.
 If you’re on Linux: